-Invictus Africa Inititaive is a non-governmental organisation dedicated to promotion of human rights and gender equality through data-driven and evidence-based advocacy, legal and policy review, and capacity development.
+Invictus Africa Inititaive is a non-governmental organisation dedicated to promotion of human rights and gender equality through data-driven advocacy, digital technologies, and capacity development.

-3. RESULTS FOR THE YEAR 2022 2021
+3. RESULTS FOR THE YEAR 2023 2022

 Ħ Ħ

-Surplus/(Deficit) for the year 18,460,752 (2,345,991)
+Surplus/(Deficit) for the year (1,155,860) 18,460,752